Outdoor Learning and Play

 Sometimes pupils may feel disappointed when their creation inevitably needs to be deconstructed.
 Taking a photograph and adding this to a classroom display or booklet shows children that their work is valued and can be a useful reference point for others to follow which can also be shown to parents.

 Children just love to build and to create.
-A variety of materials, tools and adequate space to build allows children to make sense of the world and imagine possibilities.
+A variety of materials, construction toys/tools and adequate space to build allows a child's imagination to open up whilst they make sense of the world around them.

 Pupils become ‘the experts’ when building their constructions which can be as tall, long or complicated as they choose.